otrv4/otrv4/architecture-decisions/003-client-profile.md

 ### Context

-Currently, OTRv3 supports previous OTR versions by allowing the user to configure their version policy to allow previous versions or not: when a user wants to have a conversation with someone, they send a query message which states which versions are supported.
-This message is sent as plaintext at the beginning of the protocol and, therefore, can be intercepted and changed by a MITM for a rollback attack.
+Currently, OTRv3 supports previous OTR versions by letting the user configure their version policy to allow or not previous versions: when a user wants to have a conversation with someone, they send a query message or whitespace tag which advertises which versions are supported, depending on the defined policy.
+This messages (the query message or the whitespace tag) are sent in plaintext at the beginning of the protocol and, therefore, can be intercepted and changed by a Man-in-the-middle (MitM) attack to advertise an older/previous version.
+This is what will be known as a "version" rollback attack.

-In a version rollback attack, a query message is intercepted and changed by a MITM to enforce the lowest version advertised, and the protocol is unable to really determine if participants are using the highest version both participants support.
+In a version rollback attack, a query message or whitespace tag is intercepted and changed by a MitM to enforce a lower version.
+At this instance, the protocol is unable to determine if the highest OTR version both participants support is been used.

-OTRv4 seeks to protect future versions of OTR against these rollback attacks while still providing backwards compatibility.
+OTRv4 seeks to protect future versions of OTR against these rollback attacks while still providing backwards compatibility with previous OTR versions.
 The mechanism used for this is the usage of signed published Client Profiles.

-As both DAKEs in OTRv4 (interactive and non-interactive) require an implementation-defined identifier for both parties, the Client Profile is also used as that identifier.
-To achieve this, a copy of the generated Client Profile should be published in a public place to maintain the deniability properties of the overall protocol.
-This procedure allows two parties to send and verify each other's signed Client Profile during the DAKE without damaging participation deniability for the conversation, since the signed Client Profile is public information, and anyone could have published it.

-A Client Profile has an expiration date as this helps to revoke any past value stated on a previous profile.
-If a user's client, for example, changes its long-term public key, only the valid non-expired Client Profile is the one used for attesting that this is indeed the valid long-term public key.
-Any expired Client Profile with old long-term public keys is invalid.
-Moreover, as version advertisement is public information (it is stated in the published Client Profile), a participant will not be able to delete this information from public servers (if the Client Profile is published in them).
-To facilitate versions revocation or any of the other values revocation, the Client Profile can be regenerated and published once the older Client Profile expires.
-This is the reason why we recommend a short expiration date, so values can be easily revoked.

-Furthermore, notice that the lifetime of the long-term public key is exactly the same as the lifetime of the Client Profile.
-If you have no valid Client Profile available for a specific long-term public key, that long-term public key should be treated as invalid.
-Nevertheless, a long-term public key can live for longer than a Client Profile as long-term public keys are not generated every time a Client Profile is renewed.

-A Client Profile also includes an instance tag.
-This value is used for locally storing and retrieving the Client Profile during the non-interactive DAKE.
-This instance tag has to match the sender instance tag of any DAKE message the Client Profile is included in.
+A Client Profile is a profile that advertises some information related to an user using an specific client/device.
+It is published in an untrusted place and transmitted over the DAKEs.

+Notice that using Client Profiles pertain some considerations: how can values be revoked, if an user changes any of them?; how is deniability maintained?;
+how are Client Profiles associated to devices/clients?

 ### Decision

-To address version rollback attacks and to keep deniability in OTRv4, both parties must exchange verified version information, without compromising their participation deniability while keeping backwards compatibility with OTRv3.
+To avoid version rollback attacks in OTRv4, both parties must exchange verified version information, without compromising the deniability properties.
+They must do so while maintaining backwards compatibility with OTRv3.

-On OTRv4, we still use query messages (for OTRv3 compatibility) but it's usage is more like a ping message.
+On OTRv4, we still use query messages and whitespace tags, depending on the mode OTRv4 is defined.
+These messages are mainly used as ping messages.

-We introduce a Client Profile in OTRv4, which includes:
+As stated, we introduce a Client Profile in OTRv4, which includes:

+1. A Client Profile instance tag: an instance tag that defines the client/device this profile was generated from.
-1. The long-term public key of the participant.
-It is used for verifying the Client Profile signature and to be exchanged during the DAKE.
-Participants must  check whether they trust this key or not by doing manual fingerprint verification or executing the Socialist Millionaries Protocol.
+1. Ed448 public key: the long-term public key associated with an user in relationship with its client/device.
+It is used to verify the signature of the Client Profile and to be exchanged during the DAKE.
+Participants must check whether they trust this key and the next one by doing a manual fingerprint verification or executing the Socialist Millionaires Protocol.
-2. Supported versions in the form of a string.
+1. Ed448 public forging key: the long-term forging public key associated with an user in relationship with its client/device.
+It is used to preserve online deniability, while somewhat preventing Key Compromise Impersonation (KCI) attacks.
+Participants must check whether they trust this key and the previous one by doing a manual fingerprint verification or executing the Socialist Millionaires Protocol.
+1. Versions: A string listing the supported versions for client/device defined by the instance tag.
-3. Expiration date of the Client Profile.
+1. Client Profile Expiration: the expiration date of the Client Profile.
-4. OTRv3 DSA long-term public key used for verifying the transitional signature.
+1. OTRv3 public authentication DSA key: The OTRv3 DSA long-term public key used for verifying the transitional signature.
 Users must check whether they trust this key or not.
 This value is optional.
-5. A Transitional Signature, which is a signature of the Client Profile excluding the Client Profile Signature and itself.
-It is signed by the user's OTRv3 DSA long-term key.
+1. Transitional Signature: a Transitional Signature, which is a signature of the Client Profile excluding the Client Profile Signature and itself.
+It is signed by the Client Profile's OTRv3 DSA long-term key.
 This value is optional.
-6. Client Profile signature of the above parts (including the Transitional Signature and the OTRv3 DSA long-term public key if present).
+1. Client Profile Signature: A signature of the above fields (including the Transitional Signature and the OTRv3 DSA long-term public key, if present).
+   The signature should be generated as defined in RFC 8032,[\[2\]](#references), according to the EdDSA scheme.
+We chose this scheme because we are using Ed448 in OTRv4.

-Note that a Client Profile is generated per client basis (hence, the name).
+Note that a Client Profile is generated per client/device basis (hence, the name).
 Users are not expected to manage Client Profiles (theirs or from others).
 As a consequence, clients are discouraged to allow importing or exporting of Client Profiles.
-Also, if a user has multiple clients concurrently in use, it is expected that they have multiple Client Profiles simultaneously published and non-expired.
+Therefore, if an user has multiple clients concurrently in use, it is expected that they have multiple Client Profiles simultaneously published and non-expired.

+As both DAKEs in OTRv4 (interactive and non-interactive) require an implementation-defined identifier for both parties (as defined in [\[1\]](#references)), the Client Profile is used as that identifier.
+In order to maintain the deniability properties of the overall OTRv4 protocol, a copy of the Client Profile should be published, as stated, in a public untrusted place.
+This procedure allows two parties to send and verify each other's signed Client Profile during the DAKE without damaging the deniability properties of the conversation: the signed Client Profile is public information, so anyone could have published it.

-The Client Profile must be published publicly and updated before it expires.
-The main reason for doing this is that the publication allows two parties to send the signed Client Profile during the DAKE.
-Since this signed Client profile is public information, it does not damage participation deniability for the conversation.
-As a side affect, it is possible for the receiver of a Query Message that contains versions lower than four to check for a Client Profile and be able to detect a version rollback attack.
-Requesting a Client Profile from the server is not necessary for online conversations using OTRv4.
+The Client Profile must be published in a public place, and updated before it expires or when one of its values changes.
+This makes it possible for a participant that receives a Query Message or a whitespace tag that advertises versions lower than 4, to check for the published Client Profile from the other participant and detect a "version" rollback attack.
+Note that requesting a Client Profile is not necessary for online conversations; but it is necessary for offline conversations, as it is cached as prekey material in the Prekey server.
 It's important to note that the absence of a Client Profile is not proof that a user doesn't support OTRv4.

-Although it is possible to check for a version on a published Client Profile, this does not stop an attacker from spoofing responses about whether a Client Profile exists or not.
-In the case where an attacker spoofs the Query Message to contain a lower version (less than four) and the response to a request for a Client Profile, a version rollback attack is still possible.
-On the other hand, the Client Profile will protect against version rollback attacks for OTRv4 and higher.
+Although it is possible to check for a version on a published Client Profile, this does not stop an attacker from spoofing responses about whether a Client Profile exists in a public place or not.
+In the case where an attacker spoofs the Query Message to contain a lower version (less than 4) and the response to a request for a Client Profile to advertise that there is no published Client Profile, a "version" rollback attack is still possible.
+Nevertheless, the Client Profile will protect against version rollback attacks for OTRv4 and higher, as those versions will always require the existence of Client Profiles, and they will be included on DAKE messages.

+A Client Profile has an expiration date to help revoke any past value advertised in a previous profile.
+If a user, for example, changes its long-term public key associated to a client/device, they will publish a new Client Profile and only this new valid non-expired Client Profile is the one used for attesting that this is indeed the valid long-term public key.
+Any expired Client Profile with old long-term public keys is invalid.
+Moreover, as version advertisement is public information (it is stated in the published Client Profile), a participant will not be able to delete this information from public servers (if the Client Profile is published in them).
+To facilitate version revocation or any of the other values revocation, the Client Profile can be regenerated and republished once the older Client Profile expires.
+A short expiration date is recommended for this reason: it is easier, therefore, to revoke values.

-If more than one valid Client Profile is available from the server defined by the client, the one with the latest expiry will take priority.
+If more than one valid Client Profile is available in the public place defined by the client, the one with the latest expiry will take priority.

-The signature should be generated as defined in RFC 8032 according to the EdDSA scheme.
-We chose this scheme because we are using Ed448 for the rest of OTRv4.
+Notice that the lifetime of the validity of the long-term public key is exactly the same as the lifetime of the Client Profile.
+If you have no valid Client Profile available for a specific long-term public key, and you receive a long-term public key, that long-term public key should be treated as invalid.
+Nevertheless, a long-term public key can live for a longer period of time than the Client Profile, as long-term public keys are not regenerated every time a Client Profile is renewed.

+A Client Profile includes an instance tag, as well.
+This value is used for locally storing and retrieving the Client Profile during the non-interactive DAKE, as it is associated with a device/client.
+This instance tag has to match the sender instance tag of any DAKE message the Client Profile is included in.

 #### Protecting from rollback in OTRv4

 Rollback from v4 protocol to v3 protocol cannot be fully detected by OTRv4, as Bob's DH-Commit message (from OTRv3) does not contain a Client Profile.
-After the AKE finishes, Alice could potentially contact the place where the Client Profile is published and ask for Bob's Client Profile to validate if Bob really does not support 4.
-This mechanism assumes that the place where the Client Profile is published is trusted.
+After the OTRv3 AKE finishes, Alice can potentially contact the place where the Client Profile is published and check for Bob's Client Profile to validate if Bob really does not support version 4.
+This mechanism puts trust on the place where the Client Profile is published.

+A MitM attack that generates a "version" roolback attack looks like this:

 ```
 Alice                        Malory                         Bob